 Tug-o-war and Fetch

 These two games are classics.
 Some dogs really love tug-o-war.
-When you’re playing with them, just make sure you allow them to “win” every now and then as a reward and so that they will want to continue to play.
-For dogs who love fetch, they will usually play for hours.
+When you’re playing with them, just make sure you allow them to “win” every now and then as a reward so that they will want to continue to play.
+Dogs who love fetch, they will usually play for hours.
 If you really want your dog to get some exercise while playing fetch, it could be a good idea to invest in a Chuckit so that you can throw the ball further!

 Walk somewhere new!